Applications for Federal Direct PLUS and Graduate PLUS loans are

 - The parent or graduate student borrower must sign in to the

-website using his/her Federal Student Aid PIN (the same PIN that
+website using their Federal Student Aid PIN (the same PIN that was

-was used to sign the student’s FAFSA) in order to apply.
-If
+used to sign the student’s FAFSA) in order to apply.
+If the

-the borrower does not already have a PIN or has forgotten it, a new
+borrower does not already have a PIN or has forgotten it, they can

 - Once signed in, the borrower must click on “Request a PLUS